rkgIITBh/data-structures.github.io/HTML/insertionSort.md

 ## Insertion Sort

-Insertion sort is similar to the way we sort the playing cards in a hand of a bridge game.
+Insertion sort is similar to how we sort the playing cards in a hand of a bridge game.
 The process of sorting a hand is as follows:

 - Assume that cards in hand are already sorted,
-- Pick a new card from distributed pile,
+- Pick a new card from the distributed pile,
-- Check its appropriate place among the card already in the hand,
+- Check its appropriate place among the card already in hand,
-- Create a slot for inserting the new card by sliding higher denomination cards to right.
+- Create a slot for inserting the new card by sliding higher denomination cards to the right.

-When sorting an array of elements, we assume that that the elements are divided into two parts, viz., sorted part and unsorted part.
+When sorting an array of elements, we assume that the elements are divided into two parts, viz., sorted part and unsorted part.
 The unsorted elements occur to the right of sorted elements.
-Initially, only first element is considered as sorted.
+Initially, only the first element is considered sorted.
 The process is as follows:

 - Pick the leftmost element of the unsorted part, save it as <i>gap</i> element,
-- Compare <i>gap</i> beginning with the right most sorted element,
+- Compare <i>gap</i> beginning with the right-most sorted element,
 - Shift the sort elements to the right until <i>gap</i> continues to be smaller,
 - Now place <i>gap</i> element at the current place of sorted part of the array.

-Figure below illustrates the insertion sort algorithm.
+The figure below illustrates the insertion sort algorithm.
 <p style="align-text:center">
   <img src="../images/insertionSortExample.png">
 </p>
-The key point in insertion sort is data movement.
-If there is no date movement then the list is sorted.
-It is controlled by a pair of loops.
-The first loops picks the next unsorted element from the list.
-The second loop controls the data movement, comparing the picked element with each sorted element one by one beginning from right.
+The critical point in insertion sort is data movement.
+If there is no data movement, then the list is sorted.
+A pair of loops control it.
+The first loop picks the next unsorted element from the list.
+The second loop controls the data movement, comparing the picked element with each sorted element one by one, beginning from the right.

 - Initially, only the leftmost element of the array is sorted
 - Remaining <i>n-1</i> elements to the right is unsorted.

-Since we have to pick one element at time from left of unsorted part, the first loop runs <i>n-1</i>
+Since we have to pick one element at a time from the left of the unsorted part, the first loop runs <i>n-1</i>
 times.
-The second loop scans all elements of the sorted part to create a slot where next unsorted element can be slipped.
+The second loop scans all elements of the sorted part to create a slot where the next unsorted element can be slipped.
 Since, worst case size of sorted elements is <i>n-1</i>, the second loop may run for <i>n-1</i> times.
-Therefore, the worst case running time of insertion sort is O(<i>n<sup>2</sup></i>).
+Therefore, the worst-case running time of insertion sort is O(<i>n<sup>2</sup></i>).

 The algorithm is as follows: